ara6i/candidate-project/README.md

-I have added Jotai to avoid using many Context , all satates are in atoms folder in src/atoms this is the only package that i have added
+I have added Jotai to avoid using many Context , all satates are in atoms folder in src/atoms this is the only package that i have added the gif of result may load a bit slow because of 19 MB of size

 ## Result
 ![Demo GIF](assets/final.gif)